DCIT/perl-Crypt-JWT/README.md

     `Regexp ref` - 'iss' claim value has to match given regexp otherwise verification fails

+    `Scalar` - 'iss' claim value has to be equal to given string (since 0.029)

     `undef` (default) - do not verify 'iss' claim

 - verify\_aud